irods/irods_resource_plugin_s3/README.md

 ```
 S3_ENABLE_MD5=[0|1]  (default is 0, off)
 ```
+*MD5 checksums are not used in streaming mode.
+The S3_ENABLE_MD5 parameter has no effect in this mode.*

 S3 server-side encryption can be enabled using the parameter `S3_SERVER_ENCRYPT=[0|1]` (default=0=off).
 This is not the same as HTTPS, and implies that the data will be stored on disk encrypted.
 To encrypt during the network transport to S3, use `S3_PROTO=HTTPS` (the default)